Help us improve your experience.

 Radio Power Levels and Conversions

-• Transmit power for 6-GHz is limited by the power spectral density (PSD) in the United States (and some other regulatory domains) rather than by Effective Isotropic Radiated Power (EIRP).
+• Transmit power for the 6-GHz band is limited by the power spectral density (PSD) in the United States (and some other regulatory domains) rather than by Effective Isotropic Radiated Power (EIRP).
 EIRP is a calculated value used to represent transmitter output power, cable loss, and antenna gain.

 • For predictive power plan designs created in Ekahau, you need to subtract multiple-input multiple-output (MIMO) gains before using the values for transmit power in the Mist portal.